The Barn Theatre Club presents

 Taut psychological drama…

 Wheelchair-bound Nell spends her days in a dingy flat in east London.
 Grubby, tattered and uncomfortable are just a few words that apply to both Nell and her home.
 From her opening salvo Nell revels in her vicious comments about her son’s ineptitude.
-The two trade insults that are darkly funny: she claims to have had the “longest dose of post-natal depression, that’s worthy of being recorded in the Guinness Book of World Records”.
+The two trade insults that are darkly funny: she claims “They should put my name in that book.
+That Guinness Book of Records.
+The longest dose of post-natal depression known to man”.

-Though Sydney might be referring to his mother’s television when he comments “If you don’t treat things right, they get broke”, the comment is as applicable to his own psyche.
+Though Sydney might be referring to his mother’s television when he comments “You don’t treat things proper they get broke.”, the comment is as applicable to his own psyche.
 With Sydney, any object he picks up feels as if it could be used as a weapon and the contents of his closely guarded large red bag are a mystery.
 He is a man shattered by hatred and left to spend a miserable life alone, picking up the pieces.

 After 50 years cooped up in the same shabby flat, Nell and Sydney are at war.
 Points scored in never-ending arguments bind the pair together.
 As the twisted game between mother and son reaches breaking point, Irish care worker Marion Fee finds herself an unwitting pawn, played from both sides.
 Nell will stop at nothing for her bitter triumph over Sydney – but he has his own plans on how to end this once and for all.